AlexiaChen/awesome-stars/README.md

 - [tzutalin/awesome-visual-slam](https://github.com/tzutalin/awesome-visual-slam) – :books: The list of vision-based SLAM / Visual Odometry open source, blogs, and papers
 - [kanster/awesome-slam](https://github.com/kanster/awesome-slam) – A curated list of awesome SLAM tutorials, projects and communities.
 - [zbezj/HEU_KMS_Activator](https://github.com/zbezj/HEU_KMS_Activator)
-- [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) – This repository helps you to have a more beautiful and attractive github profile, and you can access a complete set of tools and guides for beautifying your github profile. 🪄 ⭐
+- [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) – This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
 - [loonggg/DevMoneySharing](https://github.com/loonggg/DevMoneySharing) – 独立开发者赚钱经验分享
 - [firstcontributions/first-contributions](https://github.com/firstcontributions/first-contributions) – 🚀✨ Help beginners to contribute to open source projects
 - [futurice/android-best-practices](https://github.com/futurice/android-best-practices) – Do's and Don'ts for Android development, by Futurice developers